 Optimizing patient workflow involves removing inefficiencies to decrease throughput and improve patient flow across hospital units.
 By addressing bottlenecks and productivity drains that impact care transitions, medical staff can spend more time interacting with patients, providing quality care, and improving resource utilization.

-Meanwhile, health technology embedded into clinical workflows can standardize clinician decision-making processes, provide evidence-based information at the point-of-care, automate administrative processes, alleviate clinician and staff burdens, and help personalize care decisions.
+Health technology embedded into clinical workflows can further amplify these benefits by standardizing clinician decision-making processes, providing evidence-based information at the point-of-care, automating administrative processes, alleviating clinician and staff burdens, and helping personalize care decisions.
+Technology to support a connected patient experience.

 Technology plays a pivotal role in fostering a more connected patient care journey.
 The strategic integration of various technological solutions has the potential to optimize patient experience, improve satisfaction, and enhance overall care delivery.
+When purposefully implemented, these technologies can streamline communication, facilitate patient engagement, and improve the overall care journey by enabling patients, clinicians, and payers to maintain contact and share information quickly and consistently.

-It is important to note that while technology plays a crucial role in enhancing the patient experience, there are considerations to be mindful of.
-The overreliance on technology may favor only specific types of patients who are comfortable in and have access to a digital space.
+It is important to note that while technology plays a role in enhancing the patient experience, there are considerations to be mindful of.
+Overreliance on technology may favor only specific types of patients who are comfortable in and have access to a digital space.
 Therefore, a balanced approach that leverages technology while maintaining genuine interpersonal connections and addressing the digital divide is essential to ensure that the patient experience is inclusive and patient-centered.

 Patient-centric billing/collections processes